CS2103AUG2016-F09-C4/Main/docs/UserGuide.md

 * Clearing the Command Box

 	Pressing the DELETE key will clear the Command Box of its text content.
 This allows for easy clearing of commands.
+Once cleared, the text is irrevocable.

 * Accessing past History of Commands

 	Pressing the UP key will access the previous command in the history and will copy it into the Command Box.
 	Pressing the DOWN key will access the next command in the history and will copy it into the Command Box.

 The Command history resets itself after each session of usage (i.e exit the program).
+Commands are only recorded into the Command history when commands are sent from the Command Box (i.e ENTER key is pressed).

 #### Result Display Panel Features
 When the Result Display Panel is selected, it has a scrolling feature where the UP and DOWN key would be able to control the scroll bar within the window.
 This prevents the need to use the mouse wheel for scrolling.

 #### Task and Event Panel Features
 When the Task or Event Panel is selected, it has a scrolling feature where the UP and DOWN key would be able to control the scroll bar within the window.
 This prevents the need to use the mouse wheel for scrolling.

 <!-- @@author-->